spacetelescope/mirage/docs/example_yaml.rst

 	  movingTargetExtended_: None                     #ascii file containing a list of stamp images to add as moving targets (planets, moons, etc)
 	  movingTargetConvolveExtended_: True             #convolve the extended moving targets with PSF before adding.
 	  movingTargetToTrack_: None                      #File containing a single moving target which JWST will track during observation (e.g. a planet, moon, KBO, asteroid)	This file will only be used if mode is set to "moving_target"
+	  tso_imaging_catalog_: None                      #Catalog listing TSO source to be used for imaging TSO simulations
+	  tso_grism_catalog_: None                        #Catalog listing TSO source to be used for grism TSO observations
 	  zodiacal_:  None                                #Zodiacal light count rate image file
 	  zodiscale_:  1.0                                #Zodi scaling factor
 	  scattered_:  None                               #Scattered light count rate image file